CarletonComputerScienceSociety/website/content/volunteer/_index.md

 <h1>Getting Involved</h1>

 We're thrilled that you're considering volunteering with the Carleton Computer Science Society!
-The best way to get involved and stay up to date is to join our [volunteer mailing list](https://forms.gle/pcZDc6MnPmd6X3tZ6).
+The best way to get involved and stay up to date is to join our [volunteer mailing list](https://forms.gle/tQCXzB8Nsd7zLza8A).

 Additionally, our team works out of a Discord workspace that all students are welcome to join upon asking via [bod@ccss.carleton.ca](#email) or asking any member of our leadership team.
-By joining our workspace, you gain access to our meeting schedule, can provide feedback on any in progress work, and stay up to date with all our upcoming initatives.
+By joining our workspace, you gain access to our meeting schedule, can provide feedback on any in-progress work, and stay up to date with all our upcoming initiatives.

 We understand that university life can be hectic, so we've tailored our volunteer program to offer flexibility.
 Whether you prefer to contribute at your own pace, help out during events, or take on a leadership role, we have something for everyone.

 <br/>
 <hr/>

-## Fall 2025 Open Positions
+## Fall 2026 Open Positions

-We are currently looking for the following roles for the Fall 2025 semester.
+We are currently looking for the following roles for the Fall 2026 semester.

 ### 🌟 First Year Representatives

 We are currently looking for two (2) First Year Representatives!
-To nominate yourself as First Year Representative, please complete the  [Fall 2025 Nomination Form](https://forms.gle/1zSHkwBnyRfU7JVf7).
+To nominate yourself as First Year Representative, please complete the [Fall 2026 Nomination Form](https://forms.gle/CoeK4vGMy8e1AwaW9). **Nominations are open until 11:59 PM EST on September 20th, 2026.**

 ### 📋 Coordinator Positions
 We are currently looking for a Merchandise Coordinator 👕

-To apply to be a coordinator, please complete the [Fall 2025 Application Form](https://forms.gle/iD9DAEtLbyn3YK7R6).
+To apply to be a coordinator, please complete the [Fall 2026 Application Form](https://forms.gle/S6W1ENfQPbnNibrW8).

 <br>
 <hr>